Air Jordan: Social and cultural impact

-Air Jordans have become a status symbol in sneaker culture and are worn all around the world today.
-The impact of Air Jordans has expanded from basketball and sports into fashion, pop culture, and hip-hop.
-Air Jordans are a major staple in casual wear and streetwear culture.
+Air Jordans became a status symbol in sneaker culture with global sales.
+The impact of Air Jordans expanded from basketball and sports into fashion, pop culture, and hip-hop.
+Air Jordans becoming a staple in casual wear and streetwear culture.
 The popularity of the sneaker has risen from its connection to the hip-hop scene since 1985.
-Rappers in the 1990s including 2Pac, The Notorious B.I.G., Ice Cube, and Jay-Z mention Michael Jordan's sneakers and success in their music.
-They have also been seen on many hip-hop album covers including Eazy-E wearing Air Jordan III on the Eazy-Duz-It album cover and music videos including "Otis" where Jay-Z and Kanye West are seen wearing the Air Jordan I and Air Jordans VI.
-The shoes have also been seen worn by many artists and celebrities on a casual and everyday basis.
-Collaborations between hip-hop artists and the Jordan Brand have also driven popularity, including Travis Scott's "Cactus Jack" collaborations with the Jordan Brand and Nike.
-With the Jordan Brand having a huge impact on hip-hop culture, it has become a status symbol.
+Rappers in the 1990s including 2Pac, The Notorious B.I.G., Ice Cube, and Jay-Z mentioned Michael Jordan's sneakers and success in their music.
+They were also seen on many hip-hop album covers including Eazy-E wearing Air Jordan III on the Eazy-Duz-It album cover and music videos including "Otis" where Jay-Z and Kanye West are seen wearing the Air Jordan I and Air Jordans VI.
+The shoes were also worn by many artists and celebrities on a casual and everyday basis.
+Collaborations between hip-hop artists and the Jordan Brand also drove its popularity, including Travis Scott's "Cactus Jack" collaborations with the Jordan Brand and Nike.
+With the Jordan Brand having a huge impact on hip-hop culture, it became a status symbol.

 Sneaker collecting

-The shoes have had a large impact on the rise of "sneakerhead" culture.
+The shoes had a large impact on the rise of "sneakerhead" culture.
 In the 1980s, collecting sneakers became more common, as well as trading and reselling them.
-As new models came out, more Air Jordans have become in demand and a significant shoe to have in collections.
-Reselling Air Jordans have become highly profitable and hundreds or thousands of dollars are spent on rare sneakers, including the original 1985 Air Jordan I on StockX selling up to $20,000.
+As new models came out, more Air Jordans became in demand and a significant shoe to have in collections.
+Reselling Air Jordans became highly profitable and hundreds or thousands of dollars are spent on rare sneakers, including the original 1985 Air Jordan I on StockX selling up to $20,000.
 Upon the height and rise of the sneaker community, the resale market is estimated to be worth $2 billion and is expected to gain $4 billion more by 2025.
 The growth is due to collaborations, limited editions drops, and other factors.
 With the sneakers evolving over time and introducing new models, the sneakers have been rising in value for collectors and becoming a staple in their collections.

 Collaborations

 Air Jordan has collaborated with many brands and artists, including celebrities Drake, Billie Eilish, J Balvin, DJ Khaled, Eminem, Nicki Minaj, Future and Mark Wahlberg.
 After a collaboration with Nike on its Air Force One in 2017, rapper Travis Scott partnered with Jordan Brand to design "Cactus Jack" iterations of the Air Jordan 1, Air Jordan 4 and Air Jordan 6.

-Air Jordan has worked with streetwear brands, fashion houses, and soccer clubs.
+Air Jordan worked with streetwear brands, fashion houses, and soccer clubs.
 Collaborations include Virgil Abloh and his brand Off-White, Supreme, Comme des Garçons, Kaws, Dior, and Paris Saint-Germain.